CloudLabs-MOC/mslearn-openai/Instructions/Labs/Build-prompt-eng-labguide.md

         > **Note:** You can ignore the "Failed to fetch deployments quota information" notification.

         > **Note:** Each Azure OpenAI model is optimized for a different balance of capabilities and performance.
-We'll use the **3.5 Turbo** model series in the **GPT-3** model family in this exercise, which is highly capable of language understanding.
+We'll use the **gpt-4.1-mini** model series in the **GPT-4.1** model family in this exercise, which is highly capable of language understanding.
 This exercise only uses a single model; however, deployment and usage of other models you deploy will work in the same way.

 > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
 > - Hit the Validate button for the corresponding task.
 If you receive a success message, you can proceed to the next task.